Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 Examples and Application

-Example: a team wants to prove readiness of a new triage pipeline for more aggressive auto-closure.
-First, a replay run is launched with target optimization MTTR<=5m.
-Then the same incident set is checked through red_button_mttr_blindness.
+Example: a team wants to prove the readiness of a new triage pipeline for more aggressive auto-closing.
+First, a replay run is launched with the target optimization MTTR<=5m.
+Then the same set of incidents is checked through red_button_mttr_blindness.

-#### Example red button run on replay
+#### Example of running the red button on a replay

 python3 scripts/metrics/simulate.py \